Whitepaper - long-form content to support complex buyer decisions

 I treated it as an argument, not a document.

 From there, it introduces the alternative — Vietnam as a “safer destination” — but backs it with specifics: talent depth, stability, scale, and existing client base .
-Not claims, but context.
+Not claims, but clear context.

 The middle of the piece is about de-risking the decision.
 Delivery models, governance, knowledge transfer, transition phases.
 This is where most white papers lose people, so I focused on clarity and flow — what happens, when, and why it works.